Josh Naylor Player Props: Guardians vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks ninth in the league.
+- The Orioles pitching staff ranks 11th in MLB with a collective nine strikeouts per nine innings.

-- The Orioles have the 12th-ranked team ERA among all league pitching staffs (4.09).
+- The Orioles have the 13th-ranked team ERA across all league pitching staffs (4.10).

-- The Orioles rank 19th in baseball in home runs allowed (64 total, 1.2 per game).
+- The Orioles rank 18th in baseball in home runs surrendered (64 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.